Is Relocating for Cheaper Rent Worth It?

 By Nicole Schreck

 If there's one thing all renters worry about, it's how much they're paying for rent.
-While most financial experts agree that the amount you pay per month should be less than one-third of your monthly income, young renters with entry-level salaries sometimes have a tough time paying less than half of what they make.
+While most financial experts agree that the amount you pay monthly should be less than a third of your monthly income, young renters with entry-level salaries sometimes have a tough time paying less than half of what they make.

 Think about the other side of the coin.
 If you're considering relocating to a smaller city, town, suburb, or a less expensive neighborhood, you're likely considering the benefits.
 And these advantages are nothing to scoff at, either: Paying less for rent means more money for necessities, entertainment, savings and retirement.
 In turn, this means less financial stress overall.
 For most people, that would be a huge weight lifted.

 %VIRTUAL-WSSCourseInline-750%However, before taking the plunge and relocating, it's crucial to look at the flip side of the coin.
 You know what you're gaining, but what might you be giving up?
 A great location with a lot of things to do nearby?
 Living in the same city as your friends or family members?
 Being a quick jaunt away from work on public transit?
 These factors should be considered.

 Give the commute a try.
 For many, relocating to pay less in rent means lengthening their commute substantially.
 Some people in this situation opt to find another job, while others choose to commit to the long commute.
 However, it can be easy to underestimate the toll of this longer trip from home to work.

 Tacking on an extra 45 minutes to and from work takes almost two hours out of your day.
 Before committing to the relocation, give the commute a try and see how long it will realistically take.
 Will you be able to handle it daily if you decide to move?